-Below you'll find answers to the questions we get asked the most about using the library and accessing its resources and services.
+Below you will find answers to the questions we get asked the most about using the library and accessing its resources and services.

 As soon as you become a student at the KLU we automatically generate a user account for you.
 With your student ID-Card you can then borrow books and benefit from many other KLU services.
 When you pick up your ID-Card you will be asked to sign a copy of the library regulations.
 As a faculty or staff member, you will need to pick up your library card at the library INFO desk.
 As an external user, please set up an appointment to use the KLU Library.

-The library is open to all KLU users!
-Researchers, students and staff: students in the BSc, MSc, and MBA-programs -including exchange students-, PhDs, Post-Docs, resident faculty, external lecturers, research and teaching assistants and the KLU management team.
+The library is open to all interested in logistics and management resources!
+We primarily cater to KLU researchers, students and staff: students in the BSc, MSc, and MBA-programs -including exchange students-, PhDs, Post-Docs, resident faculty, external lecturers, research and teaching assistants and the KLU management team.
 They also have remote access to the electronic resources (e.g. e-journals, e-books and databases) in our online collection.

-Guests (e.g. external researchers, -students and visitors) and alumni can use the library resources on site by appointment.
+Guests (e.g. external researchers, -students and visitors) and alumni are welcome to use the library resources on site by appointment.
+Please write to firstname.lastname@example.org to set up an appointment.
 Remote access to our online collection is not available for guests.

 The online library user account contains all the information about your book loans and reservations.
-You can also renew the loan period on your user account provided the return date is not passed.
+You can also renew the loan period on your user account provided the return date has not passed.

 Yes, you have access also from outside the campus.
 The KLU Library online catalogue is freely available on the Internet to be searched by anybody interested in our resources and work.